neosaurrrus/blog-entries/64 - Type Systems.md

 **Unknown** is what it says, when we don't know what it is.
 If its something provided by the user for example.
 We should probably know what the vast majority of our inputs are if we are coding them ourselves!

 **Any** is any type, and effectively is doing what JS has been doing.
 Why use it?
-Sometimes it might geniunely be needed, or as part of a hybrid TS/JS/3rd party library situation.
+Sometimes it might genuinely be needed, or as part of a hybrid TS/JS/3rd party library situation.
 Just try not to lean on it too much!

 **Void** is like the opposite of any.
 It wont have any type.
 This is typically used in functions more to state where it wont be returning anything explicitly.